-Business Profession Employment Mode of Establishment: Promoter's decision registration and other formalities as prescribed by law Membership of a professional body or certificate of practice Service contract or letter of appointment 2.
-Nature of Work: Goods and services provided to the public Personalized service of expert nature Performing work assigned by the employer 3.
-Qualifications : No minimum qualification is essential Education and training in specialized field Minimum qualification is essential 4.
-Basic Motive : Earning profits by satisfying needs of society Rendering service Earning wages or salary by serving the employer 5.
-Capital : Capital investment required as per size of the firm Limited capital necessary for establishment No capital required
+Business Profession Employment 1.
+Mode of Establishment: Membership of a Service contract or letter of appointment Promoter's decision registration professional body or and other formalities as certificate of practice prescribed by law Performing work assigned 2.
+Nature of Work: Goods and Personalized service of services provided to the public by the employer expert nature 3.
+Qualifications: No minimum Education and training in Minimum qualification is qualification is essential specialized field essential 4.
+Basic Motive: Earning profits Rendering service Earning wages or salary by by satisfying needs of society serving the employer 5.
+Capital: Capital investment Limited capital necessary No capital required required as per size of the firm for establishment